 Currently I dance and create with Dance to the People (DTTP).
 DTTP is an itinerant dance project that aims to provide an open space for dance training, movement research, discussion, and performance.
 We are constantly working on new projects and performing in New York.
 The projects we are working on are:

-The exploration began when I was in graduate school and lead to the creation of a piece titled, “Evolution is not Anthropocentric.”
-I developed a practice that I still lead with Dance to the People:
+The exploration began when I was in graduate school and in 2015 that lead to the creation of choreographed piece with DTTP.
+I developed a practice for embodied research that I still lead with Dance to the People today, and then brought ideas from that practice and other workshop ideas into the studio space.

 We go to the beach/park/outdoors, and we do: